 The Court Can Reopen its Approval of a Settlement Agreement

 David argued that the divorce court could not reopen the DSN agreement because it did not merge into the divorce decree.
 However, the Court of Appeals disagreed.
 It noted that Arizona statutes require a divorce court to accept a private agreement between divorcing spouses about property unless it finds the agreement to be unfair.
 If it finds it fair, it approves it.
-If it finds it unfair, the agreement is not binding on the court and it can request the couple to revise it or can make its own orders dividing the property.
+If it finds it unfair, the agreement is not binding on the court, and it can request the couple to revise it or can make its orders dividing the property.

-One spouse would may ask a judge to reject a property settlement agreement because of fraud, undue influence, or other misconduct.
-If a spouse learns afterward of the misconduct, ha or she may file a Rule 60(c) motion asking the court to relieve him or her of the “provisions as to property disposition.”
+One spouse may ask a judge to reject a property settlement agreement because of fraud, undue influence, or other misconduct.
+If a spouse learns afterward of the misconduct, he or she may file a Rule 60(c) motion asking the court to relieve him or her of the “provisions as to property disposition.”